vishalmusale/Grokking-Modern-System-Design-Interview/Distributed Search/Evaluation of a Distributed Search's Design/README.md

 ```
 Note: Once we replicate the latest data in all groups of indexing nodes and the search nodes have downloaded it, then the search queries are performed on the latest data.
 ```

+[Guarantees provided by the distributed search]

 ## Scalability
+Partitioning is an essential component of search systems to scale.
+When we increase the number of partitions and add more nodes to the indexing and search clusters, we can scale in terms of data indexing and querying.

+The strong isolation of indexing and search processes help indexing and search scale independently and dynamically.

 ## Fast search on big data
+We utilized a number of nodes, each of which performs search queries in parallel on smaller inverted indices.
+The result from each search node is then merged and returned to the user.

 ## Reduced cost
+We used cheaper machines to compute indexes and perform searches.
+If one node fails, we don’t have to recompute the complete index.
+Instead, some of the documents need to be indexed again.

 ## Conclusion
+A search system is required for almost every application.
+We have seen that it isn’t possible to develop a search system that can run on a single node.
+We utilized a parallel computation framework and low-cost machines to build a search system that is available, scalable, and highly performant.